-- Mild Cognitive Impairment (MCI) is a condition in which the patient transitions from the normal aging process to Alzheimer’s or to another type of dementia
+- Mild Cognitive Impairment (MCI) is a condition in which an individual experiences deficits beyond the normal aging process but not as severe as Alzheimer’s or another type of dementia

-- Most prevalent symptoms of MCI include forgetfulness, inability to focus and impaired judgement
+- The most prevalent symptoms of MCI include forgetfulness, inability to focus and impaired judgment

 - The clearest risk factors for MCI are old age and genetic predispositions

-- There are three cognitive fields that comprise a fundamental test for MCI: Episodic memory, Executive function and Processing speed
+- There are three cognitive fields that are tested for MCI: episodic memory, executive function and processing speed

 - MCI is a condition; Dementia is a syndrome